Home » Blog » Five Shenandoah University Students Participate In Sullivan Foundation’s Ignite Retreat

 Five Shenandoah University students attended the Algernon Sydney Sullivan Foundation’s Ignite Retreat in October 2025, a three-day event that advances the foundation’s mission to help college students strengthen their leadership abilities through transformative workshops and mentorship opportunities.

-Valeria Perero Santa Cruz ’28 (Bachelor of Music in performance and Bachelor of Music in music education), Francesca Brown ’28 (Bachelor of Science in chemistry), Katherine Weinhold ’25 (Bachelor of Business Administration and Bachelor of Science in psychology), Katelyn Garback ’26 (Bachelor of Arts in English and Bachelor of Science in psychology), and Alice McNutt ’28 (Bachelor of Music in music production and recording technology and Bachelor of Business Administration) traveled to Lake Junaluska, North Carolina, on Oct.
+Valeria Perero Santa Cruz ’28 (Bachelor of Music in performance and Bachelor of Business Administration), Francesca Brown ’28 (Bachelor of Science in chemistry), Katherine Weinhold ’25 (Bachelor of Business Administration and Bachelor of Science in psychology), Katelyn Garback ’26 (Bachelor of Arts in English and Bachelor of Science in psychology), and Alice McNutt ’28 (Bachelor of Music in music production and recording technology and Bachelor of Business Administration) traveled to Lake Junaluska, North Carolina, on Oct.
 24-26 for the retreat, a biannual event that allows participants to work on a project, gain clarity on career paths, or take a deep dive into problems they’re passionate about solving, according to the Sullivan Foundation’s website.

 Additionally, Perero Santa Cruz was selected as Shenandoah’s fellow for the Sullivan Foundation’s three-year fellowship program.
 Sullivan Fellows, according to the foundation’s website, learn how to become leaders alongside like-minded students and meet yearly with their peers, with a central focus on changing the world.